-Admissions Process Steps
+Admissions Process Steps:

-Step 1 - Documents: All applicants to the University of Nevada School of Medicine must participate in the American Medical College Application Service (AMCAS).
+All applicants to the University of Nevada School of Medicine must participate in the American Medical College Application Service (AMCAS).
 Once AMCAS verifies and processes a student's application, this information is provided to the University of Nevada School of Medicine.
 Please note this verification process can take up to eight weeks.
 The University of Nevada School of Medicine must receive this verification before applicants can move forward in the admissions review process.
 If you wait until October 1 to submit your application to AMCAS, it may be December 1 before the University of Nevada School of Medicine receives your verified application information.

-- June 1 - September 1: Applicants who submit their completed applications to AMCAS during these dates receive Priority Application Review by the University of Nevada School of Medicine.
+June 1 - September 1: Applicants who submit their completed applications to AMCAS during these dates receive Priority Application Review by the University of Nevada School of Medicine.

-- September 2 - October 15: Applicants who submit their completed applications to AMCAS during these dates receive Standard Application Review by the University of Nevada School of Medicine.
+September 2 - October 15: Applicants who submit their completed applications to AMCAS during these dates receive Standard Application Review by the University of Nevada School of Medicine.

-- RE-APPLICANTS: Students who are re-applying to the University of Nevada School of Medicine are strongly encouraged to submit their AMCAS application by September 1 to receive Priority Review.
+Students who are re-applying to the University of Nevada School of Medicine are strongly encouraged to submit their AMCAS application by September 1 to receive Priority Review.

-Step 2 - Secondary Applications: This information is unique to the University of Nevada School of Medicine and gives our admissions committee more specific information on applicants.
-The secondary application comes with a fee of $75.
+This information is unique to the University of Nevada School of Medicine and gives our admissions committee more specific information on applicants.
+The secondary application is mailed to all students who filed an AMCAS application after residency status has been reviewed and comes with a fee of $45.
 All secondary applications are due within five business days of receipt (no exceptions).
-Please note: failure to return the secondary application within five business days will result in your application being considered incomplete and will not be reviewed by the Admissions Committee.
+Please note: failure to return the secondary application within five business days will result in your application being considered INCOMPLETE and will not be reviewed by the Admissions Committee.

 Proof of residency must be submitted.
 Applicants will be provided with the paperwork and submission requirements as part of the secondary application packet.

-Step 5 - Admissions Committee Review: The applicant's part is now complete.
+The applicant's part is now complete.
 Admissions Committee members begin the thorough review of each applicant in preparation for a series of four meetings, January through April.

-Step 6 - Admissions Notification: Each applicant will receive written notification of the decision by the Admissions Committee.
+Each applicant will receive written notification of the decision by the Admissions Committee.
 All notifications are sent out approximately the 15th of each month, January through April.
 No news is good news!
 The committee can't review each applicant at each meeting, so there is a rolling admissions process through those four months.